Cybersecurity Trend: Cloud-Native Security Posture Management Becomes Essential

 Certification paths reflect this demand.
 AWS Security Specialty, Microsoft AZ-500, and Google Professional Cloud Security Engineer certifications validate cloud-specific security skills.
 ISC2's CCSP provides a vendor-neutral cloud security framework.
 CompTIA's CySA+ and CASP+ have added cloud security content in their recent exam updates.

 The skills gap in cloud security is particularly acute.
 CyberSeek data shows that cloud security roles take 21% longer to fill than general cybersecurity positions, and the median salary premium for cloud security specialization is approximately 12% above the broader information security analyst median (based on BLS and industry survey triangulation).
+I have reviewed offers where a mid-level security engineer earning $125,000 in a generalist role moved to a cloud security specialist position at $155,000 base with equity, simply by acquiring AWS Security Specialty and demonstrating hands-on Terraform module work.
+The market rewards that specific combination of policy-as-code plus cloud-native security tooling more than it rewards broader credentials.

 Organizations that delay CSPM adoption face growing risk.
 Cloud providers continuously release new services and configuration options, expanding the attack surface.
 Without automated posture assessment, manual security reviews cannot keep pace with the rate of infrastructure change in organizations practicing continuous deployment.